Libya postpones presidential election at last minute amid renewed threat of civil unrest

+The delay comes despite the commission’s “technical readiness” to hold the election on Dec.
+24 as planned, it said.

+In an interview in the capital of Tripoli late last month, the commission’s chairman, Emad al-Sayah, said that voting is crucial to determining whether Libya "will continue on the track of democracy and peaceful devolution of power...or go to square zero, where war will take place.”

 Observers and civilians have been divided over whether the election, which includes bids by several of Libya’s most controversial and divisive figures, would ratchet up fears over renewed conflict or help to diffuse them.
+In recent days, forces from several armed groups mobilized fighters in the capital, prompting the U.N. to warn that such behavior “creates tensions and increases the risk of clashes that could spiral into conflict.”

 Three of the most prominent candidates include interim prime minister Abdulhamid Dbeibah, who had previously said he would not run in the election; commander Khalifa Hifter who controls much of the country’s east and previously launched an assault on the capital of Tripoli; and Saif al-Islam Gaddafi, son of former dictator Moammar al-Gaddafi who was overthrown and killed during the country’s 2011 revolution.